 It is worth noting that for m = 1 the Laughlin wavefunction corresponds to a filled Landau level - that is, a single slater determinant filling all of the orbitals from m = 0 to $m = N{\phi} = N - 1$.
 (This is a homework problem!)
 9While no one has yet produced fractional quantum Hall effect of bosons in the laboratory, proposals for how to do this with cold atoms or interacting photons are plentiful, and it seems very likely that this will be achieved in the next few years.
 10Note that this wavefunction is not normalized in any sense.
 The issue of normalization becomes important later in .
-12This was discovered by Haldane in 1983, then again by Trugman and Kivelson and also Pokrovski and Talapov in 1985.
-13Actually this is a very realistic interaction for cold atom bosonic quantum Hall effect, should it be produced in the future.
-14Although with some thought this fact seems obvious, proving it rigorously is tricky.
 It is also worth noting that the density of the Laughlin wavefunction is completely constant in a disk up to its radius (and then the density falls quickly to zero).
 This constancy of density is proven by plasma analogy (which is another homework problem)11.
 Why should we think this wavefunction is particularly good?
 As two particles approach each other, the wavefunction vanishes as m powers.
 This means that the particles have low probability of coming close to each other - thus keeping the interaction energy low.
 Being that the polynomial in each variable is of fixed degree N{φ} , the polynomial has a fixed number of analytic zeros.
-For the Laughlin wavefunction all of these zeros are on the positions of the other particles - thus the wavefunction arranges that the particles stay as far away from each other as possible in some sense.
-25.2.1 Exact statements about Laughlin Wavefunction It turns out that the Laughlin wavefunciton is actually the exact ground state of a special inter-particle interaction12.
+For the Laughlin wave-function all of these zeros are on the positions of the other particles - thus the wavefunction arranges that the particles stay as far away from each other as possible in some sense.
+29.2.1 Exact statements about Laughlin Wavefunction It turns out that the Laughlin wavefunciton is actually the exact ground state of a special inter-particle interaction12.
 Bosons at $\nu = 1/2$ Consider a system of bosons with the interparticle interaction given by 13 $$V = V_0 \sum{i < j} \delta(\mathbf{r}i - \mathbf{r}j)$$ with $V_0 > 0$.
 This is a non-negative definite interaction.